| About

 to have bought the book outright, but was

 simply not the type of kid to consider “losing” it.
+I was hooked.
+First on just

 the planes and the guns, but then later